 - Find out how you can continue making contributions to your pension while living in a different country.

 - If you plan to retire abroad, find out how to can access your pension.

 - Find out how the tax system in your new country will impact your pension.

 Investments and estate planning

 - Research how your existing investments will be affected by your move abroad.
 You should also look into where you should hold your investments.

-- If you want to invest, research what offshore investments will work for you.
+- If you want to invest, research the offshore investments that work for you.

 - Research how your estate will be affected by your move abroad.

 - If you have an individual savings account, make necessary contributions before you leave.

 - Contact a qualified investment specialist to help you organize your investment portfolio.

 - Inform your local tax authority of your intention to move.

 - Research the tax system of your new country.
 Look into whether or not there is a double-tax agreement between your home country and destination country and also how it applies to you.